KeystrokeCascade/fallout-info/README.md

 # fallout-info
- School project on writing a simple website
+ School project on writing a simple website that centered around the early Fallout series as I didn't have any other ideas at the time and was playing through the games.